prembhaskal/code_practice/code_pratice_ws/acnex/ReadMe.txt

  (parser will try its best to skip the error and come up with a xml representation).
  Max error tree counts:
  (Configurable property)
+ IGNORE the blank lines.

+ TEST for null names and values.

  Program should be robust enough to handle changes. changes : data format.